purplecheerio/tools/wbash/README.md

 https://localhost:8888/

 ```
 You will see a warning 'Your connection is not private' because the default certificates supplied with wbash are self-signed.
-These certificates are located in wbash/security directory.
-Replace the default certificates with your company owned certificates to eliminate the error.
+You should configure wbash to use the certificates you own by using the -c command explained below, for production use

 If accessing this web console from a remote machine